artsmia/artstories.md/stories/study-for-portrait-i-viii-the-series.md

 ![](http://cdn.dx.artsmia.org/thumbs/tn_mia_4001848.jpg)

-In the sixth study, the MIA’s painting, the pope opens his mouth as if to speak.
+In the sixth study, Mia’s painting, the pope opens his mouth as if to speak.

 ---